jelix/saml-module/README.md

 This module is for Jelix 1.6.21 and higher.
 It is compatible with jauth, jauthdb, jauthdb_admin and jcommunity modules.

-It uses the [onelogin/php-saml](https://github.com/onelogin/php-saml/) library.
+It uses the [onelogin/php-saml](https://github.com/onelogin/php-saml/) library which is installed automatically when using Composer.

 The SAML module requires:

-- php 7.0 or more
+- php 7.4 or more
 - some core PHP extensions like php-xml, php-date, php-zlib.
 - openssl.
 Install the openssl library.
 It handles x509 certificates.
 - gettext.
 Install that library and its php driver.
 It handles translations.
 - curl.
 Install that library and its php driver if you plan to use the IdP Metadata parser.

+To install the SAML module into Lizmap, read the file [README_lizmap.md](README_lizmap.md) instead of reading next section here.

 Install files with Jelix 1.7 or higher
 ---------------------------------------